avchally/beyond-the-ire/file_documentation/RAW_commands.md

 There are 5,531 individual commands defined across all 44 map files.

+There are 1,937 command chains across all 44 map files.

 Here are all of the command types found in files: